Outdoor Learning and Forest School in Early Years

 Failing to protect children on farms has serious insurance implications:

-If you employ anyone - including young people - you must have Employers' Liability Insurance of at least £5 million (usually £10 million).
-This covers claims from employees injured at work, including young workers.
+If you employ anyone - including young people - you must have Employers' Liability Insurance of at least £5 million (policies are commonly written at £10 million).
+Unincorporated family businesses employing only close family members are exempt, but the exemption is lost on incorporation.
+The insurance covers claims from employees injured at work, including young workers.

 Public Liability Insurance covers claims from visitors, contractors, and members of the public.
 If a child is injured on your farm - whether a visitor or a trespasser - you could face a claim.
 Most farm policies include Public Liability cover.